 • January 2, 2019: The Surface Water and Ocean Topography mission will begin by scanning Earth’s surface once a day.
 We invite ocean scientists to contribute ground-based measurements to compare with the satellite data.
 67)

 Sea level is sea level, no matter where you go, right?
 Not necessarily.
 The Moon’s gravitational pull, ocean currents, melting glaciers, and a host of other factors ripple and distort the surfaces of the world’s oceans.
 Water levels in lakes, rivers, reservoirs, and other inland bodies are constantly changing as well, in response to floods, droughts, and human water use.

-The SWOT (Surface Water and Ocean Topography) satellite mission, due to launch in 2021, will map the elevation of water surfaces on Earth at a resolution that has not been possible before.
+The SWOT (Surface Water and Ocean Topography) satellite mission, launched in December 2022, will map the elevation of water surfaces on Earth at a resolution that has not been possible before.
 This mission aims to improve estimates of sea surface elevations and the volumes of water stored in lakes, reservoirs, wetlands, and rivers around the world.